oldfatcrab/PSYCH101/README.md

 - The Spinal Cord
     - carries information from the Peripheral Nervous system up to the brain
-    - does some 'thinking', in that it controls some repsonses
+    - does some 'thinking', in that it controls some responses
     - these responses are typically referred to as reflexes
     - type of neurons that cannot only transmit things, but can route things different ways; almost makes some primitive types of decisions
 - The Brain